studiohyperdrive/security-baseline/docs/SECURITY_BASELINE.md

 * Nginx: set `server_tokens` to `off`
 * Express.js: add [helmet](https://helmetjs.github.io/) (or implement similar behavior) to hide `X-Powered-By` headers and configure a decent set of default http headers

+### Robots.txt

+`robots.txt` is a text file placed within the root directory of a site that tells robots (such as indexers employed by search engines) how to behave, by instructing them not to crawl certain paths on the website.
+This is particularly useful for reducing load on your website through disabling the crawling of automatically generated content.
+It can also be helpful for preventing the pollution of search results, for resources that don’t benefit from being searchable.

+Sites may optionally use `robots.txt`, but should only use it for these purposes.
+It should not be used as a way to prevent the disclosure of private information or to hide portions of a website.
+Although this does prevent these sites from appearing in search engines, it does not prevent its discovery from attackers, as robots.txt is frequently used for reconnaissance.

 ## Cookies